nmccrory/ops-docs/employee_exit_checklist.md

 * rotate github tokens for service accounts (newmediadenverbot, etc.)
 * Revoke access to any lastpass secrets that are shared.
 Most should be invalidated instead.
 This is done in lastpass "sharing center".
 * Make sure user is removed from [circle team](https://circleci.com/team).
+* Make sure user is removed from Tweetdeck for the drud account (if they have access)